Gare du Nord Paris – Guide To The Busiest Train Station In Europe

 line

-Gare du Nord as Arrival Terminus for the Olympic Games
+Gare du Nord & the Paris Olympic Games

 Gare du Nord Renovation & Expansion

-Already the busiest station in Europe, Gare du Nord is going to get busier.
-To better receive the thousands (millions?) of visitors expected to come to Paris for the 2024 Olympic Games (assuming that event goes ahead as originally scheduled pre-Covid) the station will triple in size.
+Already the busiest station in Europe, Gare du Nord got busier.
+To better receive the thousands arriving in Paris for the 2024 Olympic Games the station tripled in size.
 The stated goal was to "transform the station into an urban complex" and turn it into a leading example of "a new type of gare for the 21st century".

-Thus, the largest European train station will grow from 36,000 square metres to 110,000.
-Interestingly — oddly — the new construction is slated to include a one-kilometre-long trail for use by athletes.
-(Would athletes, we wondered, be flocking to a busy train station for training?)
-The plans indicate that original hall will remain visually identical, but the main entrance will move to a new building on the east side of the historic station, giving access to an inner street, 300 meters long, covered by a glass roof.
+Thus, the largest European train station grew from 36,000 square metres to 110,000.
+The original hall remained visually identical, but the main entrance was moved to a new building on the east side of the historic station, giving access to an inner street, 300 meters long, covered by a glass roof.

 line